 His Grace, Most Rev. Dr Ignatius Ayau Kaigama

-He founded the Female Catechists Formation Centre in 2007, dedicated to forming female agents of evangelization as Catechists.
+In 2011, he founded the Dialogue, Reconciliation and Peace Centre, Jos, Plateau State.
+He also founded the Female Catechists Formation Centre in Kwall in 2007, Plateau State, dedicated to forming female agents of evangelization as Catechists.

-The Archbishop’s inter-religious work includes being a founding member of Nigeria’s InterFaith Activity & Partnership for Peace (IFAPP) dedicated to providing “a credible and trusted platform for dialogue between people of different faiths,” including efforts to “work out modalities for stemming the rising tension between Christians and Muslims” and “strategies for combating the Boko Haram challenge.”
-In October 2015, the interreligious work which Archbishop Kaigama and Muslim leader Emir Muhammadu Mohammed Muazu are doing in Nigeria was profiled in the Deutsche Welle article, “Nigeria: Religious dialogue in times of terror.”
+In October 2015, the interreligious work which Archbishop Kaigama and Muslim leader Emir Muhammadu Mohammed Muazu of Kanam are doing in Nigeria was profiled in the Deutsche Welle article, “Nigeria: Religious dialogue in times of terror.”

-He received an international award, “Golden Doves Peace Award” from Italy in 2012 as well as a San Valentino Peace Award from the Diocese of Terni-Narni-Amelia in 2013 also in Italy.
-He received the Religious Award of a Turkish Non Governmental Organization, the UFUK Dialogue Foundation in 2014 as well as several other local awards.
+He received an international award, the “Golden Doves Peace Award” from Italy in 2012 and the San Valentino Peace Award from the Diocese of Terni-Narni-Amelia in 2013, also in Italy.
+In 2014, he received the Religious Award of a Turkish Non-Governmental Organization, the UFUK Dialogue Foundation, among several other local awards.